pangpang20/docs.getdbt.com/website/docs/community/resources/oss-expectations.md

 - If you open the feature request, it’s more likely to be discussed.
 - If you comment on the issue, engaging with ideas and relating it to your own experience, it’s more likely to be prioritized.
 - If you open a PR to fix an identified bug, it’s more likely to be fixed.
-- If you contribute the code for a well-understood feature, that feature is more likely to be in the next version.
-- If you review an existing PR, to confirm it solves a concrete problem for you, it’s more likely to be merged.
+- If you comment on an existing PR, to confirm it solves the concrete problem for your team in practice, it’s more likely to be merged.

 Sometimes, this can feel like shouting into the void, especially if you aren’t met with an immediate response.
-We promise that there are dozens (if not hundreds) of folks who will read your comment, maintainers included.
+We promise that there are dozens (if not hundreds) of folks who will read your comment, including us as maintainers.
 It all adds up to a real difference.

-# Practicalities
+## Practicalities

-As dbt OSS is growing in popularity, and dbt Labs has been growing in size, we’re working to involve new people in the responsibilities of OSS maintenance.
-We really appreciate your patience as our newest maintainers are learning and developing habits.

-## Discussions
+### Discussions

-A discussion is best suited to propose a Big Idea, such as brand-new capability in dbt Core, or a new section of the product docs.
+A discussion is best suited to propose a Big Idea, such as brand-new capability in dbt Core or an adapter.
 Anyone can open a discussion, add a comment to an existing one, or reply in a thread.

-What can you expect from a new Discussion?
-Hopefully, comments from other members of the community, who like your idea or have their own ideas for how it could be improved.
-The most helpful comments are ones that describe the kinds of experiences users and readers should have.
+When you open a new discussion, you're looking for validation from other members of the community — folks who identify with your problem statement, who like your proposed idea, and who may have their own ideas for how it could be improved.
+The most helpful comments are ones that propose nuances or desirable user experiences to be considered in design and refinement.
 Unlike an **issue**, there is no specific code change that would “resolve” a Discussion.

-If, over the course of a discussion, we do manage to reach consensus on a way forward, we’ll open a new issue that references the discussion for context.
-That issue will connect desired outcomes to specific implementation details, as well as perceived limitations and open questions.
-It will serve as a formal proposal and request for comment.
+If, over the course of a discussion, we manage to reach consensus on specific elements of a proposed design, we can open new implementation issues that reference the discussion for context.
+Those issues will connect desired user outcomes to specific implementation details, acceptance testing, and remaining questions that need answering.

-## Issues
+### Issues

 An issue could be a bug you’ve identified while using the product or reading the documentation.
-It could also be a specific idea you’ve had for how it could be better.
+It could also be a specific idea you’ve had for a narrow extension of existing functionality.

-### Best practices for issues
+#### Best practices for issues

 - Issues are **not** for support / troubleshooting / debugging help.
 Please see [dbt support](/docs/dbt-support) for more details and suggestions on how to get help.
 - Always search existing issues first, to see if someone else had the same idea / found the same bug you did.
 - Many repositories offer templates for creating issues, such as when reporting a bug or requesting a new feature.
 If available, please select the relevant template and fill it out to the best of your ability.
-This will help other people understand your issue and respond.
+This information helps us (and others) understand your issue.

-### You’ve found an existing issue that interests you.
+##### You’ve found an existing issue that interests you.
 What should you do?

 Comment on it!
 Explain that you’ve run into the same bug, or had a similar idea for a new feature.
 If the issue includes a detailed proposal for a change, say which parts of the proposal you find most compelling, and which parts give you pause.

-### You’ve opened a new issue.
+##### You’ve opened a new issue.
 What can you expect to happen?

 In our most critical repositories (such as `dbt-core`), **our goal is to respond to new issues within 2 standard work days.** While this initial response might be quite lengthy (context, feedback, and pointers that we can offer as maintainers), more often it will be a short acknowledgement that the maintainers are aware of it and don't believe it's in urgent need of resolution.
 Depending on the nature of your issue, it might be well suited to an external contribution, from you or another community member.

-**What does “triage” mean?** In some repositories, we use a `triage` label to keep track of issues that need an initial response from a maintainer.
+**What does “triage” mean?**
+In some repositories, we use a `triage` label to keep track of issues that need an initial response from a maintainer.

-**What if I’m opening an issue in a different repository?** **What if I’m opening an issue in a different repository?** We have engineering teams dedicated to active maintainence of [`dbt-core`](https://github.com/dbt-labs/dbt-core) and its component libraries ([`dbt-common`](https://github.com/dbt-labs/dbt-common) + [`dbt-adapters`](https://github.com/dbt-labs/dbt-adapters)), as well as several platform-specific adapters ([`dbt-snowflake`](https://github.com/dbt-labs/dbt-snowflake), [`dbt-bigquery`](https://github.com/dbt-labs/dbt-bigquery), [`dbt-redshift`](https://github.com/dbt-labs/dbt-redshift), [`dbt-postgres`](https://github.com/dbt-labs/dbt-postgres)).
+**What if I’m opening an issue in a different repository?** We have engineering teams dedicated to active maintainence of [`dbt-core`](https://github.com/dbt-labs/dbt-core) and its component libraries ([`dbt-common`](https://github.com/dbt-labs/dbt-common) + [`dbt-adapters`](https://github.com/dbt-labs/dbt-adapters)), as well as several platform-specific adapters ([`dbt-snowflake`](https://github.com/dbt-labs/dbt-snowflake), [`dbt-bigquery`](https://github.com/dbt-labs/dbt-bigquery), [`dbt-redshift`](https://github.com/dbt-labs/dbt-redshift), [`dbt-postgres`](https://github.com/dbt-labs/dbt-postgres)).
 We’ve open sourced a number of other software projects over the years, and the majority of them do not have the same activity or maintenance guarantees.
 Check to see if other recent issues have responses, or when the last commit was added to the `main` branch.

-**If my issue is lingering...** Sorry for the delay!
-If your issue is in an actively maintained repo and has a `triage` label attached, we’re aware it's something that needs a response.
+**I'm not sure about the status of my issue.** If your issue is in an actively maintained repo and has a `triage` label attached, we’re aware it's something that needs a response.

+If the issue has been triaged, but not prioritized, this could mean:
+- The intended scope or user experience of a proposed feature requires further refinement from a maintainer
+- We believe the required code change is too tricky for an external contributor

+We’ll do our best to explain the open questions or complexity, and when / why we could foresee prioritizing it.

 **Automation that can help us:** In many repositories, we use a bot that marks issues as stale if they haven’t had any activity for 180 days.
 This helps us keep our backlog organized and up-to-date.
 We encourage you to comment on older open issues that you’re interested in, to keep them from being marked stale.
 You’re also always welcome to comment on closed issues to say that you’re still interested in the proposal.

-### Issue labels
+#### Issue labels

 In all likelihood, the maintainer who responds will also add a number of labels.
 Not all of these labels are used in every repository.